AARNet/Globus-Community/code/examples/globus_ansible/roles/globus/README.md

 ------------

 ### Globus Service User
-You will need to create a Globus service user before you can configure this role.
-The service user is a proxy for the user which creates it.
+You will need to create a privileged Globus service user before you can configure this role.
+The service user is the user which creates the endpoint and other entities, so you will need to add it as a subscription manager in order to have it add the endpoint to your subscription.

 Please follow the instructions at the [Globus Automated Endpoint Deployment Guide](https://docs.globus.org/globus-connect-server/v5.4/automated-deployment/#register_for_service_credentials).

+You wil then need to obtain the values of `globus_svc_client_id` and `globus_svc_client_id` in 'globus/defaults/main.yml'

+### Globus Transfer Service User
+You will need to create an unprivileged Globus transfer service user before you can configure this role.
+This service user is authorised to transfer files to/from the default mapped collection.

 Additional information is available at [Globus How To Use Application Credentials or Service Accounts to Automate Data Transfer](https://docs.globus.org/guides/recipes/automate-with-service-account/).

-You wil then need to hard-code the values of `globus_svc_client_id` and `globus_svc_client_id` in 'globus/defaults/main.yml'
+You wil then need to obtain the values of `globus_transfer_svc_client_id` and `globus_transfer_svc_client_id` in 'globus/defaults/main.yml'

 ### SSH keys
 You will also need to have a valid SSH public key installed in authorized_hosts on the target machine for the remote Ansible user, and the private key accessible on the Ansible host with this repository.